Read Time — 3 Minutes

 When using a spray booth or establishing a fire safety plan, operators need to keep applicable regulations in mind.
 There are currently two main sources of regulatory oversight when it comes to spray and finish booths: the NFPA and OSHA.

 The National Fire Protection Association (NFPA) has a limited, yet noteworthy, regulatory impact on spray booths.
 The standards described in NFPA 33 are only relevant to operations that use flammable or combustible material.
 These standards encourage workplace safety by establishing minimum ventilation, spacing and fire suppression requirements.

 The Occupational Safety and Health Administration (OSHA) is the primary regulatory body that oversees various aspects of spray booth operations.
 Since the agency focuses on preserving employee health, fire risk management is one of the many issues addressed in their standards.
 Among other standards for booth operators, OSHA requires that employees have appropriate personal safety equipment and safety training to help prevent unnecessary injury.

 Booth fire prevention requires a cohesive and communal effort at all levels of an organization.
 However, the foundation for a fire-safe work environment is reliable, high-quality equipment that meets or exceeds all relevant regulatory requirements.
 That’s why Spray Systems doesn’t cut corners with our booth designs and other solutions.

-After decades spent serving clients from many different industries, we know that compliance, efficiency and reliability are all vital qualities in booth systems.
-We are committed to helping our clients find solutions that deliver value and offer flexibility without compromising workplace or employee safety.
+After decades spent serving customers from many different industries, we know that compliance, efficiency and reliability are all vital qualities in booth systems.
+We are committed to helping our customers find solutions that deliver value and offer flexibility without compromising workplace or employee safety.
 Contact us today to learn how we can help you meet all your industrial spray booth needs safely and efficiently.